ramapriyan912001/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### 3.3.5 Calculating total spending of each user: `transactionsummary`
-Displays a list of individual spending for each user in the group.
+Displays the spending of all users in the group.

 Format: `transactionsummary gn/GROUP_NAME`